Spousal Sponsorship Appeal Cases

 What are the Legal Fees for Sponsorship Appeals?

-Legal fees are determined on a case-by-case basis as the current situation plays heavily into the amount of work required.
+Legal fees are determined on a case-by-case basis as reasons for refusing play heavily into the amount of work required.

 What can Increase my Chances of Success?

 We are dedicated to ensuring that all couples who wish to marry have the opportunity to do so.
 We also provide consultations for those seeking sponsorship or immigrant status with Canadian citizens or permanent residents.
-Roggemann Immigration Law can help you navigate through how to sponsor your spouse successfully.
+Roggemann Immigration Law can help you navigate through how to sponsor your spouse successfully including spousal appeals if necessary.
 We are here for anyone who wants to better understand their rights or options in this process.

 It’s important to note that an appeal process might not be the best option for you.
-Be sure to speak with us about the right choice for you regarding Marriage Sponsorship or Appeal Hearings.
+Be sure to speak with us about the right choice for you regarding Spousal Sponsorship Appeal Hearings.